 1. Cooking and Baking

 Coconut oil can be used for cooking and baking, and it can be added to smoothies.
-It’s my oil of choice, since unrefined, natural, organic coconut oil adds a nice coconut flavor, but does not contain the harmful toxins other hydrogenated cooking oils often do.
-Plus, adding coconut oil to your food or smoothies helps to boost energy quickly and it’s easier to digest than other types of oils.
-Some ways to use coconut oil in your food includes:
+It’s my oil of choice, since unrefined, natural, organic coconut oil adds a nice coconut flavor but does not contain the harmful toxins other hydrogenated cooking oils often do.

 - Sautéing veggies and meats